cake-contrib/Cake.DotMemoryUnit/README.md

 ## Contributing

-Cake.ESLint follows the [Contributor Covenant][contrib-covenant] Code of Conduct.
+Cake.DotMemoryUnit follows the [Contributor Covenant][contrib-covenant] Code of Conduct.

 We accept Pull Requests.
-Please see [the contributing file][contributing] for how to contribute to Cake.ESLint.
+Please see [the contributing file][contributing] for how to contribute to Cake.DotMemoryUnit.

 Small note: If editing the Readme, please conform to the [standard-readme][] specification.